nimona/go-nimona/docs/proposals/np003-streams.md

-Assuming that peer `a11` wants the profile stream for the identity `f00`, all it has to do is construct the hypothetical root, calculate its CID, and find providers for it on the network.
+Assuming that peer `a11` wants the profile stream for the identity `f00`, all it has to do is construct the hypothetical root, calculate its CID, and find providers for it on the mesh.

 ```json
 {